PXshadow/openLR/readme.md

 Run the command:

-	openfl build mac/linux
+	openfl build mac/linux/windows

 Project will be compiled into bin folder.
+Be aware that you can compile to other platforms regardless of the platform you are on, However, it will not be a native C++ build and can take performance hits and or not function correctly.
+Please compile natively to your platform for best perfomance.